 Another good idea is to install protective devices that help

-unit helps prevent dirt from entering the apartment, and the carpets will need
+unit to help prevent dirt from entering the apartment, reducing the need